Independent Editorial Research · Updated April 2026

 Dynamics 365 Finance Microsoft-centric mid-market groups Adequate consolidation used by mid-market and enterprise; benefits from Microsoft alignment.
 Good multi-currency and intercompany; configuration-heavy, partner-dependent.
 Deep integration with Microsoft 365, Power BI, Azure; scalable modular ERP.

-Scenarios — which ERP wins for your structure?
+Scenarios: Which ERP wins for your structure?

 Scenario 1: 7-entity SaaS group expanding internationally